iamnotnato/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

     * Required : A function that encodes a string using rot13.
     * Expected Results : You can only use if statement once in your code.

-💡*Fun Fact : 98 Battery St is located in San Francisco, CA*
+💡* **Fun Fact : ROT13 is a simple letter substitution cipher that replaces a letter with the 13th letter after it in the alphabet.**
+  * **ROT13 is a special case of the Caesar cipher which was developed in ancient Rome.**
  <br><br>

 * **9. Numbers have life; they're not just symbols on paper**